EasyMapOrg/ArcgisWebAppBuilder/README.md

 Web App Builder For ArcGIS-Without Portal Server(Modified/Cracked)

-Please Send e-mail zinping@qq.com for get it.
+Please send an e-mail zinping@qq.com for get it.